TheSeaweedMonster/SeraphAsm/README.md

 Release date: N/A<br>
 Percentage of progress/completion: 40%<br>

-CURRENTLY SUPPORTS ASSEMBLING FOR X86!<br>
+CURRENTLY SUPPORTS ASSEMBLING FOR X86 AND X64!<br>
 The rest is currently under development.
 For more information, see Release Notes!<br>

 I am open to contributions (please give credit where due,<br>